 I learned so much about the birds of our region, while researching my contribution to the show, Birds of Beebe Woods (pictured above).
 I wanted to show birds of varying sizes, and the wren was one on the small side.
 They have such a characteristic stance, with their tail pointing upwards at a sharp right angle.
 I printed out tons of photos and illustrations of wrens and tried to copy their markings and feather patterns correctly.

-An 18″ x 24″ poster and note cards of Birds of Beebe Woods are available in my Etsy Shop.
+UPDATE: Printed reproductions of the Birds of Beebe Woods are available in posters, puzzles, cards and notebooks in my Etsy Shop.

 Find out more about the Birds of Beebe Woods fabric relief here.